Degree Plan – Doctoral Degree

 Receive approval on a dissertation research proposal

-Finalize what you’ll be doing for your dissertation and present it to your supervisory committee.
+• Students should finalize what they will be doing for their dissertation and present it to their supervisory committee.

-After you have successfully completed your courses, passed your comprehensive examinations, received approval on your dissertation proposal, and obtained the necessary regulatory approvals to conduct the proposed research, submit an Application for Candidacy form.
-This form must be submitted at least three months before the final defense.
-Submission of the Application for Candidacy form is a significant point in the student’s program because the committee and department head thereby attest the student is ready to conduct independent dissertation research—although successful completion is not guaranteed.
+• Submission of the Application for Candidacy form is a significant point in the student’s program because the Major Professor, Supervisory Committee, and Department Head thereby attest the student is ready to conduct independent dissertation research—although successful completion is not guaranteed.

 Forms to Submit: